-Soft and buttery, this orange-flavored pan de muerto packs authentic Mexican tradition.
+Soft and buttery, this orange-flavored pan de muerto is an iconic Mexican pan dulce.
 Sprinkled with sugar for added sweetness, it’s perfect for dipping into hot chocolate this upcoming Day of the Dead.

-Pan de muerto, also known as Day of the Dead Bread is a seasonal Mexican sweet bread specially made for Day of the Dead.
-When the name is translated to English, it means “dead’s bread.”
+Pan de muerto, also known as Day of the Dead Bread, is a seasonal Mexican sweet bread specially made for Day of the Dead.
+In English the name means “bread of the dead.”

 Types of Pan De Muerto